saikatbaul/pms.github.io/README.md

     * Store Officers can view net profit.
     * Staff and delivery man can view their individual sales.

-**This is the client side of the Pharmachy Management System site.**
+**This is the client side of the Pharmacy Management System site.**

 ## Registration Page